Alejogb1/job-board/blog-data/how-do-i-access-nested-attributes-in-a-rails-sql-query.md

 id: "how-do-i-access-nested-attributes-in-a-rails-sql-query"
 ---

-Okay, let's talk about accessing nested attributes in Rails SQL queries.
+, let's talk about accessing nested attributes in Rails SQL queries.
 It's something I've seen trip up many developers, and frankly, I've had my share of head-scratching moments with it over the years.
 It’s rarely as straightforward as we’d like.
 When we talk about nested attributes, we usually mean data linked through associations, right?
 And ActiveRecord doesn't directly map through those associations within a single sql query in the same way we might expect within our Ruby objects.

 Early in my career, working on an e-commerce platform, I recall a particularly frustrating incident.
 We were tasked with generating a report of all users who had ordered a specific product, including some details about the product's category.
 Initially, I tried to handle this by pulling all users and then iterating through them, fetching order details, and finally grabbing the category, resulting in the dreaded n+1 query problem.
 The performance was abysmal, taking almost a minute to generate a relatively small report.
 It was a stark lesson in the limitations of simple object traversal versus optimized database interactions.
 After that debacle, I dedicated significant time to understanding how ActiveRecord facilitates joins and how we can leverage them effectively.